BudddyDudeGuy/Night-City-Refined/README.md

 Cyberpunk 2077 Enhanced is a [Wabbajack](https://www.wabbajack.org/) modlist for Cyberpunk 2077, and it is exactly what the title says: Cyberpunk 2077, but better.
 Better driving, guns, enemies, quests, economy, and a lot more.
 In-game files were adjusted by hand and mods were curated from a lot of talented authors to improve the gameplay loops, fix bugs, and add quality of life features.

 The vision for this list was to never add a mod that obstructed the vanilla vision of Cyberpunk 2077's gameplay and lore.
 It is meant to be as immersive and lore friendly as possible, with combat that is challenging but still balanced.
-The list has been played and re-played over hundreds of hours, and with the help of testers and mod authors it is as stable, performance friendly, and bug free as we could get it.
+My brother and I have played and re-played it over hundreds of hours and several full playthroughs, and it is as stable, performance friendly, and bug free as we could get it.

 Beyond gameplay, the list brings substantial improvements to visuals and performance through carefully selected graphics and optimization mods.
 Ray tracing and path tracing are heavily optimized and paired with LUTs from some excellent authors, so the game looks better and runs better at the same time.